-Safety and effectiveness of fluticasone/salmeterol (Advair HFA), budesonide/formoterol (Symbicort), and ciclesonide (Alvesco) in children under age 12 has not been proven.
-Safety and effectiveness of triamcinolone (Azmacort), budesonide (Pulmicort Flexhaler) and flunisolide (Aerobid, Aerobid-M) in children under age six has not been proven.
-Beclomethasone (QVAR) in children under age five has not been proven safe or effective.
-Fluticasone/salmeterol (Advair Diskus) and fluticasone (Flovent HFA, Flovent Diskus) in children under age four has not been proven safe or effective.
+Safety and effectiveness of fluticasone/salmeterol (Advair HFA), budesonide/formoterol (Symbicort), and ciclesonide (Alvesco) in children under age 12 have not been proven.
+Safety and effectiveness of triamcinolone (Azmacort), budesonide (Pulmicort Flexhaler), and flunisolide (Aerobid, Aerobid-M) in children less six years have not been proven.
+Beclomethasone (QVAR) in children less than five years has not been proven safe or effective.
+Fluticasone/salmeterol (Advair Diskus) and fluticasone (Flovent HFA, Flovent Diskus) in children younger than four years have not been proven safe or effective.
 Mometasone (Asmanex) is approved for maintenance treatment of asthma for children age four years and older.

-Budesonide resputes (Pulmicort Resputes) are indicated specifically for children between twelve months and eight years of age.
+Budesonide respules (Pulmicort Respules) are indicated specifically for children between twelve months and eight years of age.